storesafe/cordova-sqlite-storage/README.md

 ## Status

 - [Cordova sqlite storage (0.7.6) published](https://build.phonegap.com/plugins/2755) in PhoneGap Build
-- Windows Universal (8.1) version is in pre/alpha state:
+- Windows Universal (8.1) version is in pre-alpha state:
-  - No background processing
   - Database close and delete operations not yet implemented
-  - Not all Windows CPU targets are supported by automatic installation
   - Does not work properly with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
-Please install using [litehelpers / cordova-windows_allcpufix](https://github.com/litehelpers/cordova-windows_allcpufix) and `plugman` as described below.
+Please install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` as described below.
+  - No background processing (for future consideration)
+- Android is supported back to SDK 10 (a.k.a.
+Gingerbread, Android 2.3.3); support for older versions is available upon request.
+- API to open the database may be changed somewhat to be more streamlined.
+Transaction and single-statement query API will NOT be changed.
 - Status for the other target platforms:
   - Android: now using the [sqlite4java](https://code.google.com/p/sqlite4java/) library (sqlite `3.8.7` embedded)
   - iOS: sqlite `3.8.9` embedded
   - WP7: possible to build from C#, as specified by `plugin.xml` - **NOT TESTED**
   - WP8: performance/stability issues have been reported with the CSharp-SQLite library.
 Windows (universal) platform is recommended for the future.
+- Android is supported back to SDK 10 (a.k.a.
+Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.

 ## Announcements